Caraher's 17 points lead St. John's past UMass

 David Caraher's 17 points lead St. John's past UMass at Hall of Fame Tip-Off consolation

-UNCASVILLE, Conn. — David Caraher scored 17 points to lead St. John’s to a 78-63 victory over Massachusetts Sunday in the Hall of Fame Tip-Off consolation game.
+UNCASVILLE, Conn. — David Caraher scored 12 of his 17 points in the second half to lead St. John’s to a 78-63 victory over Massachusetts on Sunday in the Hall of Fame Tip-Off consolation game.

 After trailing for the first time all season at the half, the Red Storm (5-2) dominated the final 11 minutes of play to avoid losing to their second mid-major school of the season.

-Josh Roberts scored 16 points with eight rebounds, while Julian Champagnie had 12 points for St. John’s.
+Josh Roberts scored 16 points with eight rebounds, and Julian Champagnie had 12 points for St. John’s.

 T.J.
-Weeeks led UMass (5-2) with 19 points, Tre Mitchell added 14 and Keon Clergeot chipped in with 11.
+Weeks led UMass (5-2) with 19 points, Tre Mitchell added 14 and Keon Clergeot chipped in with 11.
 The Minutemen committed a season-high 17 turnovers, which St. John’s converted into 23 points.

 UMass took a 53-48 lead on a three-point play by Mitchell with 10:54 remaining, but St. John’s stormed back with a 13-0 run, led by five points from Champagnie, to take a 61-53 lead with 7:06 left.